irmaosver-e/FOTNS/README.md

  + Black line in front of arrowhead removed
  + Weak Kenshiro collision box was too big, fixed
  + Running pirate attack and dmg collision boxes readjusted

+v1.0
+ + stage order rearranged and text curated to reflect the anime more closely
+ + Graphic changes to the map and its locations to reflect the stages more closely
+ + Air enemy bounce physics
+ + Boss health and damage inflicted on Kenshiro rebalanced
+ + Some stages had enemy placement adjusted
+ + Kenshiro attack, jump, enemy hit and enemy hitting Kenshiro sound fx changed
+ + Walking speed increased
+ + Stage scroll when Kenshiro is at the centre of the screen
+ + Hyo/Kaioh energy column now pushes Kenshiro.

 BOTH PATCHES INCLUDE:
  + graphic fixes (broken mouth sprites/ arrowhead sprite/ wrong max def value)